ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Of course, if you are calling a program with any data that might be from an attacker, you need to make sure that the data will not be misinterpreted.
 For example, make sure your command-line options will be correctly interpreted; if an attacker can cause the initial character to be “**-**” or “**/**” in a parameter, then they might be misinterpreted as an option or root directory.
 Anything passed in (e.g., by parameter or anything else) must be carefully escaped to prevent attack.
 This brings us to the topic of filenames, which we will cover next.

-🔔 OS command injection is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #11.
+🔔 OS command injection is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #11 and 2021 CWE Top 25 #5.
 It is [CWE-78](https://cwe.mitre.org/data/definitions/78.html), *Improper Neutralization of Special Elements used in an OS Command (‘OS Command Injection’)*.

 ### Quiz 3.3